Frequently Asked Questions (FAQ)

 Learn more about the typology framework.

-Bus stop types are determined by average daily boarding (ADB) thresholds unique to each service area.
-This results in a statewide framework that takes each service area’s varying levels of ridership into account, which in turn ensures that all transit systems in Connecticut—rural or urban, big or small—receive some level of enhancement through BSEP.
+Bus stop types are determined by Average Daily Boarding (ADB) thresholds unique to each service area.
+This results in a statewide framework that takes each service area’s varying levels of ridership into account, which in turn ensures that all transit systems in Connecticut—rural or urban, big or small—receive some level of enhancement through the BSEP.

 Please see the Program Framework page for more information on BSEP’s phased approach and planned implementation.

 CTDOT is responsible for funding, procurement, installation, and sitework associated with bus stop enhancements.
-The municipality, transit district, or tribal entity will be the owner of the bus stop enhancements and is responsible for routine maintenance.
+In return, the municipality, transit district, or tribal entity will be responsible for routine maintenance.
 The municipality, transit district or tribal entity may elect to outsource maintenance to a 3rd party.

 More information can be found in BSEP’s Maintenance Agreement.

-There are approximately 14,000 bus stops throughout Connecticut, across 114 municipalities.
-To ensure the State’s investment delivers maximum value and benefits the greatest number of riders, CTDOT has created the BSEP typology framework, which assigns enhancement levels based on stop utilization.
-To be eligible for enhancement through BSEP, stops must have 5 or more average daily boardings.
-All eligible stops must undergo a review for technical feasibility, as well as environmental, historical, and cultural impacts, which may render some stops ineligible.
+There are approximately 13,000 bus stops throughout Connecticut, across 120 municipalities.
+To ensure the State’s investment delivers maximum value and benefits the greatest number of riders, CTDOT has created the BSEP typology framework, which assigns enhancement levels based on how well each stop is utilized.